-The Osprey Mutant 52 is a top-loading alpine style backpack made for winter backpacking, climbing, and backcountry ski tours.
+The Osprey Mutant 52 is a top-loading alpine-style backpack made for winter backpacking, climbing, and backcountry ski tours.
 Like many winter-specific packs, it is highly modular and can be stripped down to save weight, with a removable top lid, hip belt, and frame.
 Reinforced ski loops, haul loops, hip belt gear loops, daisy chains, wand pockets, and ice tool holders make the Mutant 52 easy to use if you like the cold and snow.
-New this year, the Mutant 52 is higher volume version of the popular Mutant 38 backpack and replaces the Variant 52 (now heavily discounted) in Osprey’s winter backpack line.
+New this year, the Mutant 52 is a higher volume version of the popular Mutant 38 backpack and replaces the Variant 52 (now heavily discounted) in Osprey’s winter backpack line.

 Specs at a Glance:

 - Gender: Unisex